DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

     - **Criminal law**: protects society against acts that violate the basic principles we believe in; violations of criminal law are prosecuted by federal and state governments
     - **Civil law**: provides the framework for the transaction of business between people and organizations; violations of civil law are brought to the court and argued by the two affected parties
     - **Administrative law**: used by government agencies to effectively carry out their day-to-day business
     	- Administrative laws do not require an act of the legislative branch to implement at the federal level.
 Administrative laws consist of the policies, procedures, and regulations promulgated by agencies of the executive branch of government.
-Although they do not require an act of Congress, these laws are subject to judicial review and must comply with criminal and civil laws enacted by the legislative branch.
+Although they do not require an act of Congress, these laws are subject to judicial review and must 🧠comply with criminal and civil laws enacted by the legislative branch.
   - **Compliance**: Organizations may find themselves subject to a wide variety of laws, and regulations imposed by regulatory agencies or contractual obligation
     - **Payment Card Industry Data Security Standard (PCI DSS)** - governs the security of credit card information and is enforced through the terms of a merchant agreement between a business that accepts CC payments, and the bank that processes the business' transactions
     - **Sarbanes-Oxley (SOX)** - financial systems may be audited to ensure security controls are sufficient to ensure compliance with SOX.
-It protects investors.  required publicly traded companies to implement a wide range of controls intended to minimize conflicts of interest, provide investors with appropriate risk information, place civil and criminal penalties on executives for providing false financial disclosures, and provide protections for whistleblowers who report inappropriate actions to regulators.
+It ✏️protects investors.  required publicly traded companies to implement a wide range of controls intended to ✏️minimize conflicts of interest, ✏️provide investors with appropriate risk information, place civil and ✏️criminal penalties on executives for providing false financial disclosures, and provide protections for whistleblowers who report inappropriate actions to regulators.
-    - **Gramm-Leach-Bliley Act (GLBA)** - affects banks, insurance companies, and credit providers; included a number of limitations on the types of information that could be exchanged even among subsidiaries of the same corp, and required financial institutions to provide written privacy policies to all their customers
+    - **Gramm-Leach-Bliley Act (GLBA)** - ✏️affects banks, insurance companies, and credit providers; included a number of ✏️limitations on the types of information that could be exchanged even among subsidiaries of the same corp, and required financial institutions to provide ✏️written privacy policies to all their customers
     - **Health Insurance Portability and Accountability Act (HIPAA)** - privacy and security regulations requiring strict security measures for hospitals, physicians, insurance companies, and other organizations that process or store private medical information about individuals; also clearly defines the rights of individuals who are the subject of medical records and requires organizations that maintain such records to disclose these rights in writing
     - Organizations subject to HIPAA may enter into relationships with service providers as long as the provider’s use of protected health information is regulated under a formal business associate agreement (BAA).
 The BAA makes the service provider liable under HIPAA.
     - **Federal Information Security Management Act (FISMA)** - ) includes provisions regulating information security at federal agencies.
-Requires federal agencies to implement an information security program that covers the agency's operations and contractors
+Requires federal agencies to implement an information security program that covers the ✏️agency's operations and ✏️contractors
     - **Computer Fraud and Abuse Act (CFAA)** (as amended) - protects computers used by the government or in interstate commerce from a variety of abuses
     - **ITIL**  British Government standard that describes IT service managment and the structured fitting of security into an organization.
 It focuses on change management, configuration management and SLAs.
 Helps information technology (IT) organizations with reducing cost, mitigating risk, and improving customer service.
     - **Electronic Communications Privacy Act (ECPA)** - passed in 1986 to expand and revise federal wiretapping and electronic eavesdropping provisions, making it a crime to intercept or procure electronic communications, and includes important provisions that protect a person’s wire and electronic communications from being intercepted by another private individual
-    - **Personal Information Protection Law (PIPL)**: effective since 2021 aims to establish a comprehensive framework for the protection of personal information in China
+    - **Personal Information Protection Law (PIPL)**: effective since 2021 aims to establish a comprehensive framework for the protection of personal information in 🔥China
-    - **Protection of Personal Information Act (POPIA)**: enacted in 2013, establishes regulatios for the responsible processing of personal information by both public and private entities in South Africa.
+    - **Protection of Personal Information Act (POPIA)**: enacted in 2013, establishes regulatios for the responsible processing of personal information by both public and private entities in 🔥South Africa.
     - The **Privacy Act of 1974** limits the ways government agencies may use information that private citizens disclose to them under certain circumstances.
 The Privacy Act regulates what information government agencies may collect and maintain about individuals.
-    - **The Lanham Act** regulates the issuance of trademarks to protect intellectual property.
+    - **The Lanham Act** regulates the issuance of 🧠trademarks to protect intellectual property.
-    - **Digital Millennium Copyright Act** - prohibits the circumvention of copyright protection mechanisms placed in digital media and limits the liability of internet service providers for the activities of their users
+    - **Digital Millennium Copyright Act** - prohibits the circumvention of copyright protection mechanisms placed in digital media and 🧠limits the liability of internet service providers for the activities of their users
+    - **The Economic Espionage Act** imposes fines and jail sentences on anyone found guilty of stealing trade secrets from a U.S. corporation.
+It gives true teeth to the intellectual property rights of trade secret owners.
-    - **The Wassenaar Arrangement** on Export Controls for Conventional Arms and Dual-Use Goods and Technologies is a multilateral export control regime established on 12 July 1996, in Wassenaar, near The Hague, Netherlands.
+    - **The Wassenaar Arrangement** on Export Controls for Conventional Arms and Dual-Use Goods and Technologies is a multilateral 🔥export control regime established on 12 July 1996, in Wassenaar, near The Hague, Netherlands.
 According to the Wassenaar Arrangement document, it was "established to contribute to regional and international security and stability by promoting transparency and greater responsibility in transfers of conventional arms and dual-use goods and technologies, thus preventing destabilizing accumulations.
 Participating states seek, through their national policies, to ensure that transfers of these items do not contribute to the development or enhancement of military capabilities which undermine these goals, and are not diverted to support such capabilities.
 It also addresses cyber weapons, including malicious software, Command and Control (C2) software, and internet surveillance software.
-    - **Information Assurance Technical Framework (IATF)** The IATF is a framework developed by the International Organization for Standardization (ISO) to provide guidelines for assessing the security and privacy aspects of information technology systems provides and technical guidance for protecting the information infrastructures of the United States U.S. Government and industry.
+    - **Information Assurance Technical Framework (IATF)** The IATF is a framework developed by the International Organization for Standardization (ISO) to provide guidelines for assessing the security and privacy aspects of information technology systems provides and technical guidance for protecting the information infrastructures of the 🇪🇺 United States U.S. Government and industry.
 It covers various areas such as risk management, security controls, and data privacy.
-The four major technology focus areas of the Defense-in-Depth Strategy are to Defend the Network and Infrastructure, Defend the Enclave Boundary, Defend the Computing Environment, and Defend Supporting Infrastructures.
+The four major technology focus areas of the ✴️Defense-in-Depth Strategy, ✴️Defend the Enclave Boundary, ✴️Defend the Computing Environment, and Defend ✴️Supporting Infrastructures.
 - 1.4.2 Privacy requirements
     - European Union's **General Data Protection Regulation (GDPR)** - replaced Data Protection Directive (DPD), purpose is to provide a single, harmonized law that covers data throughout the EU
       - Lawfulness, fairness, and transparency